Avngarde/GwinstekLCRTester/README.md

 - Additional parameter D : For measurement types that don't include parameter D we can force it's mensuration

 - Speed of speed of serial test : Please note that serial test heavily depends on given AVG number.
-If we set AVG to 120, single test is going to last 43 seconds roughly!
-Since this is an machine calculations application cannot speed it up
+If we set AVG to 120, single test is going to last 49 seconds roughly!
+Since this is a machine calculations application cannot speed it up